Christian-History.org does not receive any personally identifiable information from the search bar below.

-Nonetheless, I have been to Myanmar, India, Kenya, Ethiopia, Uganda, Scotland, England, Germany, Spain, Italy, and numerous American states preaching the Gospel of Christ to the best of my ability.
+Nonetheless, I have been to Myanmar, India, Kenya, Ethiopia, Uganda, Scotland, England, Germany, Spain, Italy, and numerous American states preaching the Gospel of the King, or at least as much of it as I knew.
 We have a team in Africa right now.

 For the same reason that those "scattered abroad" from Jerusalem "went everywhere preaching the Word."

 A disciple can't help it!

 Disciples are made by the Word of God.
 Jesus said that disciples live by every word that proceeds from the mouth of God (Matt.
 4:4).

 One of the more fascinating facts about the book of Acts is that whenever the disciples multiplied, the Word of God grew and multiplied, too.
 That didn't have anything to do with more books of Scripture being written.
 Disciples are intimately tied to the Word of God, and the more of them there are, the more Word of God there is.

 Did you know about these verses?

 The Word of God is capable of spreading, growing, and increasing.
 It does this as the number of disciples multiply or as they become more full of the Word of God, which grows in them like a seed planted in good soil (Jam.
 1:18-22; 1 Pet.
 1:23-2:2).

 A disciple lives and grows by the Word of God, which can grow inside of him.
 That being true, what will come out of a disciple's mouth but the Word of God?

 If you have to exhort a disciple to evangelize or fulfill the Great Commission, then what you will get out of him is not the Word of God.